 I headed to Park City this year half expecting Sundance to have lost some of its luster.
-After all, it was my fifth year, and I’ve heard the seven year itch actually sets in around year four, so maybe the film festival wasn’t all I once thought it to be.
+It was my fourth year, and I’ve heard the seven year itch actually sets in around year four, so maybe the film festival wasn’t all I once thought it to be.

 I was wrong.
 Sundance has still got it, in ways Hollywood is totally lacking, holding up powerful totems of storytelling to inspire its devoted acolytes.